lawcho/simple-refinement-types-agda/report/report.lagda.md

 : to replace the mock, which needs to be expanded for each new example.

-Tidying up algorithmic typing
+Tidying up my implementation

-: which is currently implemented using an ad-hoc jumble of `map`$′$, the `id` monad, and `with` syntax.
+: of algorithmic typing, which is currently an ad-hoc jumble of `with` syntax, the `id` monad, and helper functions.
 An advanced EDSL for writing decision procedures could really shine here.

 # Bibliography